srgrunberg/wistia-doc/_posts/customizing-your-video.md

 If you generate a new customized embed code, this will then auto-update the next time you make changes to your customizations.

+**Q: What if I want my videos to appear differently (i.e. have different customizations) in two different places?**

+A: Each version of the video in your account will only have one set of customizations.
+To have the same video with *different customizations*, you will need to create a new instance of the video.

+The quickest way to do this is with the [Copy Media]({{ '/media#copy_video' | post_url}}) tool.
+Create a copy of your video, and start applying new customizations to it!

 **Q: In the SuperEmbed Builder, I had an account-wide default profile for my embeds...where is that now?**